robcowart/elastiflow/README.md

 ```

 ### 3. Copy the pipeline files to the Logstash configuration path.
-There are four sets of configuration files provided within the `logstash/elastiflow` folder:
+There are five sets of configuration files provided within the `logstash/elastiflow` folder:
 ```
 logstash
   `- elastiflow